Sarthak-9/Sarthak-9/README.md

 <h2 align='center'>Hi! 👋This is Sarthak Saxena.✨</h2>
-<h4 align='center'>I am an App Developer possessing proficient skills in Flutter Development and Data Structures & Algorithms to excell in the field of Computer Science and Technology.</h4>
+<h4 align='center'>I am a Full Stack and App Developer possessing proficient skills in Frontend, Backend and Flutter Development and Data Structures & Algorithms to excell in the field of Computer Science and Technology.</h4>

 ### My Socials: